ncborcherding/ncborcherding.github.io/_pages/cv.md

 ======
 * B.S. in Nutritional Science, Iowa State University, 2012
 * M.S. in Pathology, University of Iowa, 2014
-* Ph.D. in Cancer Biology, University of Iowa, 2020 (expected)
+* Ph.D. in Cancer Biology, University of Iowa, 2020
-* M.D. at the University of Iowa, 2020 (expected)
+* M.D. at the University of Iowa, 2020

 Invited Presentations
 ======